dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 6. Take note of the total execution time.

-7. Note that the above CPU intensive code spawn 10 child processes and utilizing all CPU cores available on the Kubernetes node/host which is housing the session pod.
+7. Note that the above CPU intensive code spawns 10 child processes and utilizing all CPU cores available on the Kubernetes node/host which is housing the CML session pod.

     ![](../../assets/images/cml/nn4.png)